 When times feel uncertain, you can feel good in knowing your residence is your safe area.
-You’re possibly spending much more more time there today.
+You’re possibly spending more time there today.
 That’s why your indoor air quality is now more critical than ever.

-Did you know we can add indoor air quality products in your home that deliver hospital-grade filtration?
+Did you know we can install indoor air quality products in your home that deliver hospital-grade filtration?
 These products can remove bacteria from your air, as well as allergens, odors and volatile organic compounds (VOCs).

-There are many of things that can contribute to poor indoor air quality, such as cleaning products and air fresheners.
+There are many things that can contribute to poor indoor air quality, such as cleaning products and air fresheners.
 These may cause headaches and exasperate allergies and asthma.

 There are a few steps you can take to improve your air quality.
-Some solutions include upgraded air filters, an air purification system or an ultraviolet (UV) germicidal light.
+Some include upgraded air filters, an air purification system or an ultraviolet (UV) germicidal light.